 All MathML elements fall into one of three categories: presentation elements, content elements and interface elements.
-Each of these categories described in detail in chapter 3, chapter 4 and chapter 7 respectively.
+Each of these categories is described in detail in Chapter 3, Chapter 4 and Chapter 7, respectively.

-Presentation elements describe mathematical notation structure.
-Typical examples are the mrow element, which is used to indicate a horizontal row of pieces of expressions, and the msup element, which is used to indicate a base and superscript.
-As a general rule, each presentation element corresponds to a single kind of notational 'schema' such as a row, a superscript, an underscript and so on.
-Since many notational schemata have a number of frequently occurring variants, most presentation elements accept a number of attributes which can be used to select between variants.
-For example, the superscript element accepts a 'superscript shift' attribute which specifies the minimum amount the superscript should shift upward.
+Presentation elements describe mathematical notation's visually oriented two-dimensional structure.
+Typical examples are the mrow element, which is usually employed to indicate a horizontal row of pieces of expressions, and the msup element, which is used to mark up a base expression and a superscript to it.
+As a general rule, each presentation element corresponds to a single kind of '???' such as digits, letters, or other symbol characters.